Rema Menon: Literary career

-When her son got a job transfer and was living in London, Coelho invited him to a book launch event in London, and gave him his novels The Fifth Mountain and Miss Prim and the Devil, saying that they were his gift to his mother Rema.
+When her son got a job transfer and was living in London, Coelho invited him to a book launch event in London, and gave him his novels The Fifth Mountain and Miss Prim and the Devil, saying that they were his gift to his mother Menon.
 She read and loved these two novels and translated them into Malayalam as Fifth Mountain and Chekuthanum penkitavum.
 They were also published by DC Books.
 As the number of Coelho fans in Kerala increased, DC commissioned her to translate two more books.
 That is how Accrayil Ninnum Kandedutha Likhithangal (translation of the Manuscript found in Accra) and Alep (translation of Alep) were published.
 When she felt that the later works of Coelho were not as interesting as the books she had first read, she did not undertake any of Coelho's books for translation, even though she was asked to do so.
 Instead, Rema started translating other books.

 Rema Menon has published Malayalam translations of over 60 notable English literary works.
 Notable books among them include translations of Afghan-American writer Khaled Hosseini's The Kite Runner (as Pattam Parathunnavar), A Thousand Splendid Suns (as Thilakkamarnna Ayiram Sooryanmar) and And the Mountains Echoed (as Parvathangalum Matolikollukunnu), translations of works such as Flight and Runners by Polish writer Olga Tokarczuk, who won the Nobel Prize in 2018, Mao's Last Dancer by Chinese writer Li Cunxin, the Tibetan work Polo Mountain (Alay), Siddhartha by Hermann Hesse, A Passage to India by E. M. Foster, Svetlana Alexievich's War's Unwomanly Face, Marieke Lucas Rijneveld's The Discomfort of Evening, Gandhiji's The Story of My Experiments with Truth, and spiritual works by many people such as the Dalai Lama, Swami Rama, Jaggi Vasudev, etc.